 Posting constantly on social media is one of the most important factors in creating growth.
 And in order to stay consistent, you need to automate the process.
 I tweet 20 to 30 times every single day and pin up to 30 times.
 And I don’t know about you, but I don’t have time to stop work up to 60 times each day, let alone keep some sort of social media schedule in my brain.

-SmarterQueue allows me to set up content categories and a schedule for Twitter and Facebook (they do Instagram and Pinterest too) so I know my products, programs, blog posts, and events are being shared multiple times each day.
+SmarterQueue (affiliate link) allows me to set up content categories and a schedule for Twitter and Facebook (they do Instagram and Pinterest too) so I know my products, programs, blog posts, and events are being shared multiple times each day.
 I’ve created a category solely for blog posts that contain content upgrades.
 Again – with 15 posts to queue on a regular basis, I can’t keep track of everything myself.
 SmarterQueue makes sure each post is shared often, which helps to drive traffic to those posts and turn readers into subscribers.

 Sticking close to my niche + posting consistently